How Much Water Should You Drink with Creatine?

 Electrolytes and Muscle Function:

-Electrolytes are crucial for muscle function, including regulating heart rate and muscle contractions.
-For instance, potassium plays a significant role in muscle function, and consuming a diet rich in potassium can help maintain proper electrolyte balance and reduce the risk of hypertension.
-Foods high in potassium include bananas, avocados, spinach, and sweet potatoes.
+Electrolytes are essential for muscle action, including heart rate and muscle contractions.
+An example of this would be potassium which is known for its vast importance in muscle functionality and dietary potassium is key in maintaining electrolyte balance and hypertension.
+Potassium-rich foods include bananas, avocados, spinach, and sweet potatoes.

 Studies Highlighting the Role of Electrolytes: